Choose another writer in this calendar:

 and angel hosts / and peace o'er earth so wide!"

 As a poet Topelius is generally regarded more sentimental and superficial than Runeberg, and his character is often contrasted with that of Runeberg.
-Mostly he is remembered as a gentle friend of children, who remained true to his Christian ideology.
-In Sweden Topelius enjoyed a wide popularity.
+Children's literature historians have built up a picture of him as a gentle friend of little readers, who remained true to his Christian ideology.
+His most popular fairy tale in Russia was 'Sampo, the Little Lapp,' which first appeared in 1877 in the magazine Semya i shkola (Family and School), edited by Yulian Simashko.
+In Sweden Topelius enjoyed a wide acclaim.
 He was nearly 20 years the best selling author of Bonniers Publications.
 In this position Topelius tried to prevent the publication of some of August Strindberg's works, which he considered obscene.
 Topelius's own writing-style was dominated by romantic idealism and moralism, and as he grew older, religious themes began to take first place.
 Some of his hymns are still among the all-time favorites.
 With the theology professor Arthur Hjelt (1868-1931), Topelius founded in Finland a branch of Young Men's Christian Association.